 - Carts, trays, and tray contents can be sorted & categorized according to product type, application, or dedicated to a specific production line.

-Optional ESD tray inlays can be used with Metro SmartTrays for maximum ESD protection.
-In addition to providing ESD protection, they also can be added for maximum product protection.
-The inlay surface provides grip, ensuring your PCBs and other components don’t slide around on the hard plastic surface.
+Optional ESD tray inlays can be used with Metro ESD-safe electronics trays for maximum protection.
+In addition to providing ESD protection, the inlay surface provides grip, ensuring your PCBs and other components don’t slide around on the hard plastic surface.

 Premium inlay: Our premium inlay option also offers superior resistance to heat, abrasions, and chemicals.
 The soft, dissipative top layer is ideal for soldering and assembly areas.
 Our premium ESD inlays have the option of being both dissipative and conductive.
 For a dissipative solution, place the mat on the tray with the blue side up.
 For a conductive solution, face the black side out.